 - “Timmy Failure,” based on a book series by Stephan Pastis

-“Noelle,” starring Anna Kendrick, Bill Hader, and Shirley MacLaine, and “Magic Camp” are already in post-production and headed for the streaming service.
+“Noelle,” starring Anna Kendrick, Bill Hader, Shirley MacLaine, and “Magic Camp,” is already in post-production and headed for the streaming service.

 On the TV side, Disney has already announced an animated “Monsters, Inc.” series, a live-action “Star Wars” series, a live-action Marvel series, and a new “High School Musical” series.